lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

        lifecycle procedures.
     1. The application must function properly if it is rescheduled to other nodes without interruption of its services (e.g. move user sessions without interruptions).
-    1. Upgrade procedures on CNF shall also follow rolling-upgrade principles and shall be done in-service
+    1. Upgrade procedures on CNF shall also follow rolling-upgrade principles and shall be done in-service.

 1. **Tracing.** The CNFs shall be instrumented to emit the protocol tracing data directly from their microservices to the configurable targets (e.g. application-level tracing [https://opentracing.io/](https://opentracing.io/))